pfrouleau/wce-triage-v2/README.rst

 The triage app for disk imaging
 -------------------------------
 Triage app's second and could be most important part of functionality is to produce cloned disks.
 This is also known as *Loading image* or *Restoring image*.
-This is simlar to restroing a backup to a disk.
+This is simlar to restoring a backup to a disk.
 (Essentially restore with some tweaks.)
 The disk image is based on **partclone** package.
 The triage-app partitions the disk, installs the disk image to a partition, updates ``/etc/fstab`` with parition UUIDs, generates a new hostname, updates ``/etc/default/grub`` and run ``update-grub`` and ``update-initramfs``.

 Triage app can create the disk image from existing disk as well.
 This is called *Creating disk image* or *Saving image*.